 The 6 challenges for rehabilitation and clinical practice in 2021

-2021 is approaching.
-It has been a very difficult year and everything points that next year will bring us even more important challenges.
-And today we want to share with you the most interesting insights and the tools that we have identified in order to face them.
+2021 has come .
+It has been such a difficult year and everything indicates that this year will bring us even more important challenges.
+And today we want to share with you the most interesting insights and tools that we have identified in order to face them.

 For the patient and their families, but also for us, healthcare professionals.
 The current model by which we treat several patients in the same room has been called in question and today, it is hard to be kept by following the restrictive and mandatory safety measures.

 Telerehabilitation can definitely help to be safer.
 And we are not the only ones who thinks so.
 According to the article recently published by the University of Toronto (2020);

 “Telerehabilitation provides an opportunity to maintain the function, prevent future hospitalizations, and assist with discharge from hospitals, while maintaining physical distancing recommendations” (1).

 Read more about Telerehabilitation and its importance in the treatment of the Upper Limb.

 Many of us are concerned about how 2021 will evolve concerning the economy.
 For physiotherapists and small clinics, planning, optimizing and making profitable investments can be the key.

 The application of new technologies is a challenge that many of us have already launched into and it may be more accessible than you think.

 For those of us working in the field of Physiotherapy and Rehabilitation, getting the patient back to work in the shortest possible time is essential.